ivan-kleshnin/cyclejs-examples/README.md

 ### \#1.2 Timer: more
 Timer with control buttons.
+Try to implement the same example having only `setTimeout` and `setInterval` in your toolbelt.

+### \#1.3 Timer: smart
+Timer with two stop modes.
-Try to reproduce the same having only `setTimeout` and `setInterval` in your toolbelt.
+Try to implement the same example having only `setTimeout` and `setInterval` in your toolbelt.

 ### \#2.1 Hello: input
 Input tracking, multiple files.